 A good place to start is in front of a live, supportive, encouraging audience such as the GGS' monthly tellings at the Guelph Civic Museum.
 It includes an open mic and an invitation to tell a (short) story.

-On the third Wednesdy of every month, from September to June, we meet at one of our members' home to rehearse and seek advice from our members' discerning ears.
+On the first Thursday of every month, from September to June, we have a planning meeting at one of our members' homes to plan events, rehearse and seek advice from our members' discerning ears.
 We encourage you to contact one of our members to join us and/or for private coaching.

 See the practical guides we have posted for your learning and enhancement.